sonatype-nexus-community/DevAudit/README.md

 4. Run DevAudit.

 ### Installing using Docker on Linux
 Pull the Devaudit image from Docker Hub: `docker pull ossindex/devaudit`.
+The image tagged `ossindex/devaudit:latest` (which is the default image that is downloaded) is built from the most recent release while `ossindex/devaudit:unstable` is built on the master branch of the source code and contains the newest additions albeit with less testing.

 Concepts
 ---
 ####Audit Target
 Represents a logical group of auditing functions.
 DevAudit currently supports the following audit targets:

 - **Package Source**.
 A package source manages application and library dependencies using a package manager.
-Package managers install, remove or update applications and library dependencies for an operating system like Debian Linux, or for a development langauge or framework like .NET or nodejs.
+Package managers install, remove or update applications and library dependencies for an operating system like Debian Linux, or for a development language or framework like .NET or nodejs.
 Examples of package sources are dpkg, yum, Chocolatey, Composer, and Bower.
 DevAudit audits the names and versions of installed packages against vulnerabilities reported for specific versions of those packages.
 - **Application**.
 An application like Drupal or a custom application built using a framework like ASP.NET.
-DevAudit audits applications and application modules and plugins against vulnerabilities reported for specific versions of application binaries and moddules and plugins.
+DevAudit audits applications and application modules and plugins against vulnerabilities reported for specific versions of application binaries and modules and plugins.
 DevAudit can also audit application configurations for known vulnerabilities, and perform static analysis on application code looking for known weaknesses.
 - **Application Server**.
 Application servers provide continuously running services or daemons like a web or database server for other applications to use, or for users to access services like authentication.
 Examples of application servers are the OpenSSH sshd and Apache httpd servers.
 DevAudit can audit application server binaries, modules and plugins against vulnerabilities reported for specific versions as well as audit server configurations for known server configuration vulnerabilities and weaknesses.

 ####Audit Environment